Knowing how to track your SEO rankings is essential to driving a continuous flow of organic traffic to your website.

 SEMRush provides a comprehensive suite of SEO tools designed to help businesses plan and monitor every aspect of their search engine performance efficiently.

-Among these tools is the Organic Research Report that can tell you everything you will need to know about your keyword rankings in Google.
+Among these tools is the Organic Research Report which can tell you everything you will need to know about your keyword rankings in Google.

 The tool is broken into different sections which you can toggle between to analyze your keyword performance from a different perspective.